describo/describo.github.io/src/docs/guide/register.md

 <ImageComponent src="/images/configuration/subscribe3.webp" />

 You can purchase credits as soon as you've verified your email address.
+And if you are out of credits, a message will be shown on the Dashboard.

 <ImageComponent src="/images/configuration/subscribe4.webp" />